-Welcome to the Fall 2021 online Tapestry magazine.
+Welcome to the Spring 2022 online Tapestry magazine.
 In keeping with our 2020 model, we’re developing a progressive and ever-expanding digital issue this semester.
 Check in monthly to keep up with the latest endeavors and cool projects that students, faculty, and alumni are undertaking this semester.
-Discover the multitude of ways we “Learn Local, Go Global” at the Edwards College, especially as we celebrate our 20th anniversary.
-There’s plenty of inspirational news to share; we hope you’ll join us.

 Enjoy reading about our alumni, faculty, staff, and student activities as well as our new initiatives, achievements, and accolades.

 View the Latest Edition of Tapestry Online Here:

 Some of the finest CCU students make it a habit to accept adventurous educational opportunities, and two of them will be traveling to Taiwan in February 2022 to study Chinese.
 Read more.

 January 31, 2022

 It’s strange when reality takes us by surprise.
 Yet when Hailey Cornell, junior music major, recently performed “Sonata, Mvt.
 I” by Amanda Harberg, it was the first time in her 10-year musical career that she played a piece written by a woman.